catseye/Wanda/Wanda.md

 However,

-*   as I said, I haven't proved this, and actually I'm starting to doubt it, as, if the set of elements that can go on the stack is finite, the user can write rules similar to the ones below, even if they don't have pattern matching capabilities, OK, let's rethink this.
+*   as I said, I haven't proved this, and it relies on the fact that user-defined rules can't have patterns with variables and that we can't simulate variables over a finite set of possible elements they can match by introducing one rule for every element of that finite set.
 *   we haven't restricted the redex to containing exactly one `$` and I haven't thought through what the implications of having more than one `$` in it are anyway.